kharyam/bpms-fuse-techday/bpms/README.md

 5. There should be a ***Human Task*** in the list, click it.
 The parameters you entered should appear
 6. In the **Work** tab, click the **Start** button
 7. Modify some of the parameters then click the **Complete** button
-8. The person details should be logged in the **Console** tab of JBoss Developer Studio:
+8. The person details should be logged in the **Console** tab of JBoss Developer Studio (Assuming BPMS was started via JBDS):

         15:31:43,615 INFO  [stdout] (http-localhost/127.0.0.1:8080-3) Processed Person [firstName=Joe, lastName=Doe, active=false, organization=Org]